microsoft/csuite/README.md

 The data was generated from known hand-crafted structural equation models (SEMs).
 Different datasets are intended to test different features of causal discovery and inference algorithms.
 CSuite was originally introduced in [this paper](https://arxiv.org/pdf/2202.02195.pdf).
 The [data generation code for CSuite](https://github.com/microsoft/causica/blob/main/causica/data_generation/csuite/simulate.py) is publicly available.

+## Versioning
+CSuite datasets are versioned so that we can amend and add datasets, whilst ensuring backwards compatibility with older versions of the data.
+Full reproducibility with CSuite requires specifying the correct version.

 ## Summary of datasets

 |  Dataset | No. nodes  | No. edges  | Additive noise model?  |  Discrete/continuous | ATE benchmarking |  CATE benchmarking | Download link |